 - For complaints about your energy provider, you can take complaints to the Energy Ombudsman if needed.

 If you are not sure who you should complain or take your complaint to, ask for a copy of the creditor’s complaints process.

-You may be having deductions taken from your benefits for a particular debt, such as a benefit overpayment or energy arrears.
+You may be having deductions taken from your benefits for a debt not owed to the Department of Work and Pensions, such as or energy or water arrears.
 These are often called third-party deductions.

 - If you receive Universal Credit, these deductions will continue even if the debt is eligible for breathing space.
 New deductions will also be possible.